matthew-brett/scipy-meson-work/farewell_distutils.md

 files that will run with CPython 3.6 and higher (`cp36-abi3`), on macOS 10.9 or higher (`macosx_10_9`), and on Intel or M1 architecture (`universal2`).

+All this is only to say, wheel files are simple zip files with the files that will be installed by copying to the Python library installation directories, and some metadata.

-After integration with Pip, and the PyPI, this meant that the release manager for packages like Scipy could build a Wheel for each platform and Python version they wanted to support.
+After integration with Pip, and the PyPI, the advent of binary wheels meant that the release manager for packages like Scipy could build a Wheel for each platform and Python version they wanted to support.
 Each platform and Python version results in wheel (zip file) with a different specific filename, so that Pip can identify the wheel corresponding to the system to which it is installing.
 For example, the current (at time of writing) [Scipy 1.71 release on PyPI](https://pypi.org/project/scipy/1.7.1/) includes [many different Wheel files](https://pypi.org/project/scipy/1.7.1/#files), corresponding to the different platforms and Python versions, e.g.: